foods to avoid after embryo transfer

 Consult With Your Fertility Specialist For Personalized Advice

-Every woman’s body is different, and what works for one may not work for another.
-That’s why it’s important to have open conversations with your fertility specialist at the hospital where you’re receiving care.
+Every woman’s body is different.
+What works for one may not work for another.
+Your fertility specialist knows your health best.

 Final Thoughts